ZiminYue/CosmosVision/DevLogs/Research.md

 ### October 7
 - Carried out a user test with 1 participant in UAL Dark Lab, recorded video clip and collected feedback via questionnaire

+### October 8
+- Organized the user testing files
+- Refined the methodology section